Dbahous/Dbahous/README.md

 - 👋 Hi, I’m @Dbahous
 - 👀 I’m interested in good music !
-- 🌱 I’m currently learning java object oriented programming
+- 🌱 I’m currently learning numerical modelling and advanced algorithms and data structuring.
+Currently learning typescript in my free-time

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...